CodeHarrington/Project-1/README.md

 # Rugby Referee's Website

-This is a Website for Rugby Referee's in order to Recruite, and inform existing members.
+This is a Website for Rugby Referee's in order to Recruit, and inform existing members.

 ![image](https://user-images.githubusercontent.com/96495354/153231685-5f114c58-a2ab-400a-993d-894be1c3fe7c.png)

-This project develop over time and its propose is to inform Referees of the clubs acitives while inviting new members.
+This project developed over time and its purpose is to inform Referees of the club's acitives while inviting new members to join.

 ## View my live website in github pages https://codeharrington.github.io/Project-1/